 Salt Lake County Emergency Management (SLCo EM) is managed through the Unified Fire Authority (UFA) through a 50-year charter created in 2004.
 All responsibilities of prevention, preparedness, mitigation, response, and recovery fall to Salt Lake County Emergency Management.
 The SLCo EM staff are UFA employees comprised of sworn and civilians.

 The Unified Fire Authority Fire Chief is Dominic Burchett.
-His designee is Director/Division Chief Clint Mecham.
-The emergency management responsibility for all 23 jurisdictions and unincorporated Salt Lake County fall under this delegation.
+His designee is the Director/Division Chief of Emergency Management.
+The emergency management responsibility for all 23 jurisdictions and unincorporated Salt Lake County falls under this delegation.

 The Salt Lake County Division of Emergency Management serves our citizens by directing and coordinating resources for events, disasters and emergencies through preparation, planning, mitigation, response, and recovery.